🂡 Bidding System Reference

 What Is Two Over One Game Force?

-Two Over One Game Force (2/1 GF) is a bidding system where a 2-level new-suit response to a 1-level opening bid is unconditionally game-forcing.
-It builds on Standard American but changes one central rule: responder's 2-level response to 1H or 1S no longer just shows 10+ HCP - it shows a hand that commits both partners to reaching game.
+Two Over One Game Force (2/1 GF) builds on Standard American but changes one central rule: in an uncontested auction, an unpassed responder's new-suit response at the 2-level after 1H or 1S commits both partners to game.
+Passed-hand and competitive treatment remain partnership agreements.

 That single change has cascading effects: